domotheawsome/learning-react/README.md

 # learningreact

-Learning React for the Sunwize full stack internship.
+Learning ReactJS for the Sunwize full stack internship.

 Using: https://scrimba.com/learn/learnreact